moiatgit/rustbook/src/ch12-02-reading-a-file.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-04/src/main.rs:here}}
 ```

-<span class="caption">Listing 12-4: Reading the contents of the file specified
+<span class="caption">Llistat 12-4: Reading the contents of the file specified
 by the second argument</span>

 First, we bring in a relevant part of the standard library with a `use`